 Where do you see yourself in five years?

-• Have a look at other Bank of America jobs and find a position you can see yourself doing in five years.
-For example, if you are applying for the position of quality assurance tester maybe you can find a quality assurance manager.
+- Look at other Bank of America jobs and find a position you can do in five years.
+For example, if you are applying for the quality assurance tester position, maybe you can find a quality assurance manager.

 Company Information